-Tuspetinib is an orally administered, highly potent myeloid kinome inhibitor that selectively targets a constellation of kinases operative in myeloid malignancies and known to be involved in tumor proliferation, resistance to therapy, and differentiation.
-This small molecule anticancer agent is currently being evaluated in an international Phase 1/2 clinical trial in patients with relapsed or refractory acute myeloid leukemia ("R/R AML").
+Tuspetinib is an orally administered, highly potent myeloid kinase inhibitor that selectively targets a constellation of kinases operative in myeloid malignancies and known to be involved in tumor proliferation, resistance to therapy, and differentiation.
+This small molecule anticancer agent is currently being evaluated in an international Phase 1/2 clinical trial in patients with relapsed or refractory acute myeloid leukemia ("R/R AML") as a single agent therapy and in combination with the venetoclax BCL-2 inhibitor (TUS/VEN doublet combination therapy).

-Luxeptinib is an orally administered, highly potent dual lymphoid and myeloid kinome inhibitor that selectively targets defined clusters of kinases that are operative in hematologic malignancies.
-This small molecule anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic chronic lymphocytic leukemia ("CLL"), small lymphocytic leukemia ("SLL") and certain non-Hodgkins lymphomas ("NHLs") that are resistant/refractory/intolerant to other therapies, and in a Phase 1 a/b study for the treatment of patients with R/R AML and high risk myelodysplastic syndromes (HR MDS).
+Luxeptinib is an orally administered, highly potent dual lymphoid and myeloid kinase inhibitor that selectively targets defined clusters of kinases that are operative in hematologic malignancies.
+This small molecule anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic chronic lymphocytic leukemia ("CLL"), small lymphocytic leukemia ("SLL") and certain non-Hodgkins lymphomas ("NHLs") that are resistant/refractory/intolerant to other therapies, and in a Phase 1 a/b study for the treatment of patients with R/R AML and high risk myelodysplastic syndromes ("HR MDS").